-This will depend on the number of CPL land acquisition applications received.
+This will be dependent on the number of CPL applications received.

 Will the eased land be open for public use?

 Describe the expected public use:

 Public use will depend on the conditions of the easement.
 Most but not all CPL projects are on public lands/waters open for public use.